If your NAS device supports the NDMP protocol, you can back up data from it to tape. For this, you need to utilize the file to tape job.

 Number of Restore Points

-For all NDMP devices except NetApp, the backup chain stored on tapes will consist of 10 restore points maximum.
-On the 11th run, Veeam Backup & Replication will force a virtual full.
-For details, see Virtual Full Backup.
+For all NDMP devices, the backup chain stored on tapes will consist of 10 restore points maximum.
+On the 11th run, Veeam Backup & Replication will force an active full.

 Limitations for NDMP Servers